3ter/Ohmine-Dark-Theme-For-Joplin/README.md

 Due to the style of headings, something you may need to consider when every time you are going to use the H4 heading:

 1. If the H4 heading is the last level heading of your article, use H4.
-2. If not, use the H5 to replaced the H4 to create a better reading experience.
+2. If not, use the H5 to replace the H4 to create a better reading experience.

 [:arrow_up:Back](#table-of-contents)